arimger/Unity-Editor-Toolbox/README.md

 #### HideIfAttribute

-Same like standard PropertyDrawer for **ConditionalHideAttribute** but works with Enum types and arrays/lists.
+Similar to the standard PropertyDrawer for the **ConditionalHideAttribute** but works with Enum types and arrays/lists.
 Can be used additionally to any **PropertyDrawer** or **ToolboxPropertyDrawer**.

 #### DisableAttribute